mrsimpson/mds-core/README.md

 # Overview

-Repo for LADOT MDS implementation for contribution to the Open Mobility Foundation.
-It represents what is currently up and running for Los Angeles production MDS as well as new features under development.
+Repo for a reference implementation of MDS services intended for hosting by cities.
+Includes implementations of Agency and Policy services, as well as Compliance and Audit services, plus some other tools and shared libraries.

 ## Contents